cbrueffer/MutationExplorer/helpfiles/plottype.md

 - Landscape

   Mutational landscape waterfall plot showing the top N mutated genes (default: 20), their mutation types, as well as clinical annotations.

+- Protein Plot

+  Plot showing protein-affecting mutations along the protein product of a selected gene.